CS410-2015Fall/Group_16_Wutudu/README.md

       If the wutudu has already been finished, it will always return ["Action Invalid.
 PreWutudu Already Finished", 400] for any actions
 ```
 ```
-#TEMPORARY - Will be changing later, once we get #magic working
 1. POST:

   * AUTHENTICATION: Header: "Authorization Token token=auth-token"